BYAT/sockshop-microservices/README.md

 - #####  monitoring
   This directory for monitoring and logging.
 The monitoring is performed by prometheus and all services expose a /metrics and all logging is performed by elasticsearch
 ## Project Structure
-  I drow this digram to simplify the project structure
+  I drew this digram to simplify the project

 ![image](https://user-images.githubusercontent.com/44238363/98681723-1e82d000-2374-11eb-8252-bad5d3f60b75.png)